 1 ounce: 5 milligrams (34 percent DV)

-Not only are hemp seeds rich in zinc, but they are an excellent source of omega-3 and omega-6 fatty acids, which have beneficial effects on your cardiovascular system and helps to keep inflammation at bay.
+Not only are hemp seeds rich in zinc, but they are an excellent source of omega-3 and omega-6 fatty acids.
+They have been found to cause beneficial effects on your cardiovascular system and help keep inflammation at bay.

 5. Grass-Fed Beef

 100 grams: 4.5 milligrams (30 percent DV)

-Grass-fed beef nutrition includes omega-3 fatty acids and conjugated linoleic acid, a powerful polyunsaturated fatty acid that has been shown to helps reduce the risk of heart disease, improve blood sugar, discourage weight gain and build muscle.
+Grass-fed beef nutrition includes omega-3 fatty acids and conjugated linoleic acid, a powerful polyunsaturated fatty acid that has been shown to help reduce the risk of heart disease, improve blood sugar, discourage weight gain and build muscle.
+While red meat is known for its very high zinc content, sticking to healthier options like grass-fed beef is ideal.

 6. Chickpeas (Garbanzo Beans)